Update 2022: I recently replaced these painted states with embroidered ones!

-Over the past 9 years, as an Army family, we have moved around quite a bit.
-Each new location slowly becomes our home and becomes part of us as well.
-I decided to dedicate a wall in our house to display each of the locations that we have lived.
-Including, of course, our ‘home of record’, the beautiful sunshine state
+As an Army family, we move around quite a bit.
+Each new location slowly becomes our home and part of our family’s story.
+I wanted to dedicate a wall in our house to display each of our duty stations and our ‘home of record’, Florida.

-I have seen many different versions of these ‘home is where the Army sends us’ walls, but none that matched the rustic feel of our decor.
-As soon as I saw these blank burlap canvases in the craft section at Wal-Mart, I knew that they would be perfect for this project.
-I want to show you how I made these state silhouette wall art pieces that celebrate our journey as a military family.
+However, as soon as I saw these blank burlap canvases in the craft section at Wal-Mart, I knew that they would be perfect for this project.
+Here’s how I made a state silhouette wall collage.

 How to Make State Silhouette Wall Art Decor